-The Innovation Awards honor manufacturers and suppliers who bring new, innovative products for the boating industry to market.
+The Innovation Awards honor manufacturers and suppliers who bring new, innovative products to market for the recreational boating industry.

 NMMA partners with Boating Writers International (BWI) to provide knowledgeable and unbiased judges.
 Volunteer members of BWI (including editors, staff and freelance writers) bring a thorough working knowledge of boats and boating products, as well as general marine expertise, to the judging process.

-Innovation Awards are presented at the Progressive® Insurance Minneapolis Boat Show® (MBS), the Progressive® Insurance Miami International Boat Show™ (MIBS) and the International Boat Builders’ Exposition & Conference (IBEX).
+Innovation Awards are presented at the Discover Boating® Minneapolis Boat Show® , Discover Boating® Miami International Boat Show® and International Boat Builders’ Exhibition & Conference (IBEX).

-Marine manufactureres and authorizes suppliers are invited to enter their new products.
+Marine manufactureres and authorized suppliers are invited to enter their new products that meet the following:

-To be eligible for an Innovation Award, products must meet the following:
+To be considered for an Innovation Award, products must meet the following:

 - Exhibit innovative distinction from other products currently manufactured in the marine industry